The Overarching Challenge

 - The time to complete the task ranged from 1:10 to 3 minutes.

-Priority Edits : as there were some low-severity issues surrounding the initial search bar, these elements should be better labeled.
+Priority Edits: as there were some low-severity issues surrounding the initial search bar, I made the labels clearer.

 I really enjoyed this project as it allowed me freedom in branding choices.
 I wanted to maintain a very personalized, intuitive feel while also infusing an edge of professionalism and trustworthiness.
-This project challenged me from a visual design perspective, and I will take this enthusiasm for visual experimentation into future projects.
+This project challenged me from a visual design perspective, and it made me realize how much I love this process.